2026 Croydon London Borough Council election

-The 2026 Croydon London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 70 members of Croydon London Borough Council will be elected, along with the Mayor of Croydon.
-The election will take place alongside the local elections in the other London boroughs.
+The 2026 Croydon London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 70 members of Croydon London Borough Council were elected; the 2026 Croydon mayoral election happened at the same time to determine the council's leader.
+The election took place alongside the local elections in the other London boroughs.